Agostino Bertani: Education and early life

 Bertani was born in Milan on 19 October 1812.
 His father was an administrator for the Napoleonic government of Lombardy.
-He graduated as a surgeon from the University of Pavia in 1835.
-After some travels, he settled down in 1839 to work as a surgeon in Milan.
+He was raised in a liberal environment.
+He graduated as a surgeon from the University of Pavia in 1835 where he studied medicine and surgery.

+Upon completing his studies, he embarked on a year-long educational journey through Germany and France to acquaint himself with the latest advances in European medicine.
+He settled down in 1839 to work as a surgeon in Milan.
 By 1848, he had been named the chief surgeon at the Ospedale Maggiore of Milan.
+In 1842, Bertani founded the Gazzetta Medica Italiana, which became an important organ for disseminating contemporary medical knowledge in the country.